-A Customer may transfer the Personal Data Processed in connection with MATCH outside of the EEA in accordance with EU Data Protection Law.
+A Customer may transfer the Personal Data Processed in connection with the Covered Programs outside of the EEA, the UK, and Switzerland in accordance with EU Data Protection Law, including based on the EEA SCCs or the UK Addendum as appropriate.

-Mastercard may transfer the Personal Data Processed in connection with MATCH outside of the EEA in accordance with the Mastercard BCRs or with any other lawful data transfer mechanism that provides an adequate level of protection under EU Data Protection Law.
-Mastercard will abide by the Mastercard BCRs when Processing Personal Data in the context of MATCH.
+The Corporation may transfer the Personal Data Processed in connection with the Covered Programs outside of the EEA, the UK, and Switzerland in accordance with the Mastercard BCRs or with any other lawful data transfer mechanism that provides an adequate level of protection under EU Data Protection Law.
+The Corporation will abide by the Mastercard BCRs when Processing Personal Data in the context of the Covered Programs.